swapsmax/kopimon/index.md

-## Welcome to Kopimon's Github Wiki
+## Welcome to Kopimón's Github Wiki

 Kopimon is a pixelised, Singapore-themed, role-playing game with multiplayer capabilities.